JonathanReardon/ToolkitExtraction/Master.md

 ![](Master_figs/unnamed-chunk-7-1.png)<!-- -->

-**Subset 'Primary/elementary school' & 'Secondary/High school' data (Primary outcomes only), then from each of those get "Feedback" strand data only**
+**Subset 'USA' and 'UK' data (Primary outcomes only), then from each of those get "Feedback" strand data only**

 ```r
 countries <- primary_outcome %>%